(number of millionaires by country)

-Digital marketing to high-net-worth-individuals is a fairly niche area of expertise, with very few digital agencies specialising in the luxury sector, and brands generally not understanding the huge impact digital marketing can have on their business.
+Digital marketing that targets high-net-worth-individuals and ultra-high-net-worth-individuals is a fairly niche area of expertise, with few digital agencies specialising in the luxury sector, and luxury brands having been generally slower to implement and reap the benefits of online marketing.

 This is absolutely not the case.

-There is plenty of similar data around which contradicts the perception that HNWI don’t engage in the digital world.
-For example, a study conducted by PwC found that 98% of HNWI access the internet daily and that the world’s wealthy now expect online and digital functionality in many aspects of their lives.
+There is plenty of data around which contradicts the perception that HNWIs don’t engage in the digital world.
+For example, a study conducted by PwC found that 98% of HNWIs access the internet daily and that the world’s wealthiest now expect online and digital functionality in many aspects of their lives.

 Digital marketing actually provides better value for money than traditional marketing methods, since ROI is a lot easier to track with digital advertising.
 This means it can be a great way for new luxury brands to get the word out without incurring huge expenses.

 Even if it is very tricky to provide ROI on the purchase and sale of high value goods (non-ecommerce), it is possible through CRM & Marketing Automation.
-ROI from a magazine advert or an airport banner is not – there are too many moving parts.
+ROI from a magazine advert or an airport banner is not so easy to prove – there are too many moving parts.

-Rumble: The great thing about the digital world is that it is democratic – it means that any company regardless of size can target any internet user, including HNWIs.
-This means there is essentially an open market for boutique luxury brands to disrupt the industry by competing with more well-established brands and targeting HNWI directly; that is pretty romantic thought.
+The great thing about the digital world is that it is democratic – it means that any company regardless of size can target any internet user, including HNWIs.
+This means there is essentially an open market for boutique luxury brands to disrupt the industry by competing with more well-established brands and targeting HNWIs directly; that is a pretty persuasive thought.

 In terms of how to target high-net-worth-individuals, internet searches and brand recognition through social media are both key factors in the decision-making process for consumers, and this is true of HNWI consumers as well.